 55 Alpha Drive West Pittsburgh, PA 15238-1401

-Upon receipt of your application and required documents, an admissions representative will contact you to schedule an in-person visit for you and your student.
+First, you send us your application and required documents.
+Then, an admissions representative will contact you and schedule an in-person visit for you and your student.
 Your orientation will help prepare you for success at PALCS.
 We will discuss school policies, help you and your student navigate PALCSchool and Canvas (our Learning Management System), and answer any questions you might have.
 You will leave orientation with a laptop, 3-in-1 printer, and a microphone & headset.